mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/packet/index.md

 <p class="message--warning"><strong>DISCLAIMER: </strong>This is a <a href="https://github.com/dcos/terraform-dcos/tree/master/gcp">community driven project</a> and not officially supported by Mesosphere.
 This installation method is used for fast demos and proofs of concept.
 Installing DC/OS cluster on Packet bare metal using Terraform is intended for reference only and are not recommended for production use.
 Upgrades are not supported with the following installation methods.</p>

 You can create a DC/OS cluster on Packet bare metal using Terraform.
 The included Terraform templates are configured to run Mesosphere DC/OS on Packet.
 Depending on the DC/OS services that you install, or the amount of computing power your workload needs, you might have to modify the templates to suit your needs.
 You can modify the Terraform templates, but Mesosphere cannot assist in troubleshooting.
-If you require support, please email help@packet.net, visit the Packet IRC channel (#packethost on freenode) or consider [DC/OS Enterprise](https://mesosphere.com/).
+If you require support, you can email help@packet.net, visit the Packet IRC channel (#packethost on freenode) or consider [DC/OS Enterprise](https://mesosphere.com/).

 ## Hardware